 Prior to May 13, 2016, BioTime consolidated the results of Asterias into BioTime's consolidated results based on BioTime's ability to control Asterias' operating and financial decisions and policies through a majority ownership of Asterias common stock.
 On May 13, 2016, Asterias completed the sale and the underwriters' exercise of the overallotment for 5,889,480 shares of its common stock and warrants to purchase 2,959,559 shares of its common stock, through an underwritten public offering (the "Asterias Offering") (see Note 6).
 BioTime did not participate in the Asterias Offering.
 As a result of the sale of Asterias common stock in the Asterias Offering and the issuance of 708,333 shares of Asterias common stock upon the exercise of certain stock options by a former Asterias executive, BioTime's percentage ownership of the outstanding common stock of Asterias declined to less than 50% on May 13, 2016.
 Under generally accepted accounting principles, loss of control of a subsidiary is deemed to have occurred when, among other things, a parent company owns less than a majority of the outstanding shares of common stock of the subsidiary, lacks a controlling financial interest in the subsidiary, and is unable to unilaterally control the subsidiary through other means such as having, or having the ability to obtain, a majority of the subsidiary's Board of Directors.
-BioTime deconsolidated Asterias' financial statements and results of operations from those of BioTime, effective May 13, 2016, in accordance with ASC, 810-10-40-4(c), Consolidation.
+BioTime determined that all of these loss of control factors were present for BioTime as of May 13, 2016.
+Accordingly, BioTime deconsolidated Asterias' financial statements and results of operations from those of BioTime, effective May 13, 2016, in accordance with ASC, 810-10-40-4(c), Consolidation.